-People may land on your website from different points of entry.
+People may land on your website or landing page from different points of entry.
 They may find your homepage or your blog post.
 But once they have found your site, it’s your job to ensure they explore further and take some action.
-Your bounce rate shows the percentage of people that left your website after visiting only page.
-While having a high bounce rate isn’t necessarily bad, you should aim at lowering it by improve the internal navigation of your site and by offering better content.
+Your bounce rate shows the percentage of people that left your website after visiting only one page.
+While having a high bounce rate isn’t necessarily bad, you should aim at lowering it by improving the internal navigation of your site and by offering better content.

 Most Viewed Pages

 It’s easy to get into the head of your target audience and find out what appeals to them most by analyzing the “Most Viewed Pages” metric.
 It takes out the guesswork and gives you a clear understanding of the topics or the subjects that you should be focusing on.

 For example, you may think that a particular piece of content is going to be helpful to your website visitors.
 But upon looking at the most viewed pages metric, you realize that is not the case.
 So whether you want to brainstorm new topics for your blog or see what product appeals the most to your visitors, the most viewed pages metric is a good place to start.

 Page Exit Rate

 This is the metric that gives you a clear idea of pages that are not performing well.
 Because when your visitors leave a page, it means that they were unable to find what they were looking for.
 By getting access to a list of most exited pages, you’ll know what to improve to enhance the overall user experience of your website.

 For instance, if you find that one of your product sales pages has a high exit rate, then you may want to tweak the sales copy or look if there are any technical problems.
 Or else your site’s conversion rate may get affected.
 If this exit rate is between 75 to 100 percent, then there is something definitely wrong that you need to analyze.

 Remember, the key to finding success with digital marketing analytics is to try and look at areas that your competitors may not be looking for.